Frequently Asked Questions

 - What is the difference between the Office of Alumni Relations, BCF, and the BCAA?

-To request a duplicate diploma, you must provide a notarized form (click here to download the form) stating that your original diploma has been misplaced, lost, damaged or stolen, and that you would like to obtain a duplicate copy.
-There is a $30 fee (check or money order made out to Baruch College).
+To request a duplicate diploma, you must provide a written request (click here to download the form) with a copy of your photo ID stating that your original diploma has been misplaced, lost, damaged or stolen, and that you would like to obtain a duplicate copy.
+There is a $30 fee (check or money order made payable to Baruch College).
 Cash payment needs to be brought directly to the Bursar’s Office.
-Please send the notarized letter and payment to the following address:
+Please send the completed Duplicate Diploma Request form, copy of your photo ID, and payment to the following address:

 Attn: Diploma Unit